react-native-toolkit/rex-state/README.md

 That concludes this tutorial.
 The final working code is available for you to try out in **[CodeSandbox](https://codesandbox.io/s/centralized-state-management-with-rex-state-tkfvq)**

 > You can also create multiple stores.
 Just rename `RexProvider` & `useStore` properties of each store before you export them to other components 😁

+## Why Rex State over other state management tools?

+- Simple & un-opinionated
+- As fast as React
+- Built for projects of all sizes!

 ## TODO: